PraxTube/open-bobj/README.md

 # Open BOBJ

-Simple Python Package to open `.obj` files in Blender.
+Simple Python Package to open `.obj` files in Blender from the command line.
+It clears the whole scene from any default objects and you are left with the `.obj` files you specified.

 ## Install